PRECIOUS-Gold near 1-wk high; weak U.S. inflation prompts Fed rate cut bets

 Holdings have fallen by over 3 percent since the beginning of this month.

-Palladium fell 0.7 percent at $1,455.01, having climbed to its highest in a month at $1,465.01 in the previous session.
+Palladium fell 0.6 percent to $1,455.51, having climbed to its highest in a month at $1,465.01 earlier in the session.
 (Reporting by Arijit Bose in Bengaluru; Editing by Joseph Radford and Uttaresh.V)